October 3, 2018 | Authored by: Vindicia Team Blogs

 You can access the full report here, but some of the key takeaways are as follows:

 - Premium OTT services will grow at an average CAGR of 9.7% by 2020 in the ten countries surveyed

 - Local, niche, and direct-to-consumer providers will succeed in securing market share against Netflix, Amazon, and Hulu

 - Connectivity and frictionless payment solutions are key to subscriber acquisition and retention

 - Premium OTT in Western Europe will grow strongly in the next three years.
 The UK will remain the largest market, with revenues forecast to rise from US$1.18 billion in 2017 to US$1.63 billion by 2020, a CAGR of 11.3%

 - In the US, Netflix, Amazon, and Hulu will continue to dominate Premium OTT revenues overall, but new competition will come from direct-to-consumer offerings from the likes of Disney, specialist services such as Crunchyroll and WWE, and live sports delivered via OTT

 - As a result, US revenues from premium OTT services are forecast to rise from US$16.38 billion in 2017 to US$21.22 billion by 2020, a CAGR of 8.9%

-- The market for premium OTT services in Asia Pacific will be driven by pan-regional players, such as HOOQ, Viu and iflix, that focus on local content and are priced for local audiences
+- The market for premium OTT services in the Asia Pacific will be driven by pan-regional players, such as HOOQ, Viu, and iflix, that focus on local content and are priced for local audiences

 - In Latin America, improved broadband connectivity is driving growth in premium OTT subscriptions, where local content offerings are bundled with internet access.
 However, greater connectivity is also encouraging content piracy.